apacheignite/documentation/platforms-apis/redis.md

   "title": "Java"
 }
 [/block]
-To connect to Ignite using a Java client for Redis, you need to have an Ignite cluster/node configured, if necessary, as shown (above)[#redis] and running.
+To connect to Ignite using a Java client for Redis, you need to have an Ignite cluster/node configured, if necessary, as shown [above](#redis) and running.

 To connect to Ignite running on port `6379` with, for instance, `Jedis` [block:code]